 Section 1.
 Members.
 Anyone who contributes to the WPA-PAC is, by virtue of that contribution, a member of the Committee.
 Members will receive acknowledgement of their contribution and news of the Committee’s activities.

 Section 2.
 Contributions.
-Minimum annual contribution amount for Board members will be set by the WPA-PAC Board of Directors, hereinafter referred to as the WPA-PAC Board.
+Minimum annual contribution amount for WPA-PAC Board of Director members will be set by the WPA-PAC Board of Directors, hereinafter referred to as the Board.
+(See Article IV, Section 5.)

 The WPA-PAC may solicit and collect contributions from members of the Association or other individuals as allowed by the State of Washington, IRS or other Federal Agency.